 Tips for hot weather

 Hot weather is something many people look forward to every year and go out and enjoy.
-But it’s worth remembering that a heatwave can pose health risks for some people, such as older people, those with underlying health conditions and young children.
-So, if you can, please keep an eye on those you know who may be at risk this summer.
+But it’s worth remembering that extreme heat can pose health risks for some people, such as older people, those with underlying health conditions and young children.
+So, if you can, please keep an eye on those you know who may be at risk.

 A lot of the advice on beating the heat is common sense, but it is important to protect yourself from too much sun or heat: